kursad/kursad.github.io/index.md

 ##Example Projects

-<h2>International Software Engineering Project (Team Leader) </h2>
+International Software Engineering Project (Team Leader)

 For the course Software Engineering Process, Linnaeus University collaborated with L`Tur (which is one of the biggest travel agency in Germany) for the development of their online booking system.
 Our team is selected for the duty and I have been assigned as Team Leader.
 I finalized the course with the grade of A.
 We built a web application which provides a web service from flights to hotel reservations.
 We used Open UP Agile process methodology.
 We also designed a user friendly website for L’Tur.
 The company has changed some features and using the website (www.ltur.com)

-<h1>Used Technology:</h1> JavaEE, Netbeans, Tomcat7, MySQL, Java JPA, Hibernate, JSF, SOAP, Servlets,
-Java, Scripts, JQuery, HTML, XHTML, CSS, PrimeFaces Framework
+*Used Technology: JavaEE, Netbeans, Tomcat7, MySQL, Java JPA, Hibernate, JSF, SOAP, Servlets, Java, Scripts, JQuery, HTML, XHTML, CSS, PrimeFaces Framework